-Boy was I wrong!
 As one of the esteemed tour guides for EatingRehoboth.com food tours, I get to roam the streets of Rehoboth Beach even more than I usually do.
 And every time I lead a crowd of Eating Rehoboth guests into Spice and Tea Exchange, the place is busy, and our tourgoers love it.
-In fact, it’s hard to stay on our time schedule because most of the guests end up lining up to buy something.
+In fact, its hard to stay on our time schedule because most of the guests end up lining up to buy something good.

-Part of that success has to be attributed to Joy’s friendly and knowledgeable staff, ably led by the perpetually smiling GM herself, Brenda Pfautsch.
-In fact, Joy and Brenda recently signed up to take one of the Eating Rehoboth tours (after politely making sure that the day’s stops didn’t include their store).
-Sort of like a short version of a Busman’s Holiday, I guess.
+Part of that success has to be attributed to Joy Quinn’s friendly and knowledgeable staff, ably led by the perpetually smiling GM herself, Brenda Pfautsch.
+In fact, Joy and Brenda recently signed up to take one of the Eating Rehoboth tours (after politely making sure that the days stops didn’t include their store).

-The first thing you have to do when you enter Spice & Tea Exchange is to inhale deeply (with a polite nod to Bill Clinton, of course).
+OK.
+So you signed up for the Chefs’ Series.
+Great!
+Let’s get down to business: The first thing you have to do when you enter Spice & Tea Exchange is to inhale deeply (with a nod to Bill Clinton, of course).
 The panoply of aromas is an olfactory Tilt-A-Whirl, and it will stay with you during your entire visit.

-The store is cleverly organized, with single tastes like Vietnamese cinnamon, nutmeg, burgundy wine powder, star anise and lots more – including particularly intense catnip – all grouped together.
-Their custom spice blends such as Baker’s Secret, Earthly Delight, Herbal Garden, Italian Street Fair and Parfume de Sel (to name a few) are all gathered in another area of the store.
+The store is cleverly organized, with single tastes like Vietnamese cinnamon, nutmeg, burgundy wine powder, star anise and lots more including particularly intense catnip all grouped together.
+Their custom spice blends such as Bakers Secret, Earthly Delight, Herbal Garden, Italian Street Fair and Parfume de Sel (to name a few) are gathered in another area of the store.
 Specialty blends in cute grinder bottles (like it hot?
-Get the Pirate’s Bite!) are scattered on tables in the center of the store, with spice-related items like pepper/salt grinders, salt pigs and other culinary bric-à-brac near the front.
+Get the Pirates Bite!) are scattered on tables in the center of the store, with spice-related items like pepper/salt grinders, salt pigs and other culinary bric-à-brac near the front.

 So the foodies among us can break out of our parents’ dry soup-mix shackles (though there are a few that I still like, mostly made with Knorr-Swiss mixes) and create something entirely their own.

 Start with sniffing the various jars (Brenda and her loyal minions encourage the practice) and channel your inner Martin Yan, Frugal Gourmet or even Bobby Flay.
-Think of that little container of sour cream (perhaps with a dollop of Hellman’s) as a blank palette upon which you will paint your very own taste experience.
+Think of that little container of sour cream (perhaps with a dollop of Hellmans) as a blank palette upon which you can paint your very own taste experience.

 Speaking of culinary bric-à-brac, chunky stainless salt and pepper grinders are located on the front left-hand wall as you enter.
 Other goodies, including all sorts of tea infusers also populate that area along with thick, slightly pink and very heavy blocks of pure salt harvested from the Himalayan mountain range of Pakistan.
 The most popular are the Pink Salt Slabs that can not only be heated Dos Locos Stonegrill-style, but can be frozen for keeping sushi, vegetables and dips cold at the table.
 The dense slabs of pure salt retain the heat and cold long enough to make any meal a party.